bianlab/mosaic2hsi/README.md

 # About the trained weights
-The trained weights can be downloaded from the url in './trainedWeights/weights.txt', or at https://pan.baidu.com/s/1y-Zc9ehxIzYkGYOZLP4OJw Code: jodo The 'test.py' is a demo.
+The trained weights can be downloaded from the url in './trainedWeights/weights.txt', or at https://pan.baidu.com/s/1y-Zc9ehxIzYkGYOZLP4OJw Code: jodo.
+The 'test.py' is a demo.